 How to Get Rid of Algae in a Lake

 Algae is the blanket term for various organisms making oxygen using photosynthesis.
 These are primitive, uni- and multicellular organisms found in both fresh and seawater.
-Certain features make them distinguishable from land plants.
+Certain features like the lack of roots, stems and leaves make them distinguishable from land plants.

 Algae Benefits